 #16 – RISHIRI-ZAN

-This time, on the train ride into Wakkanai, Japan’s northernmost city, I discovered to my dismay, while flicking through the pages of my trusty hiking guide, that I was to be heading up a mountain with a summit off limits to all.
-Rishiri-zan, a rugged volcanic cone, scarred by the snows and rains sweeping in from the Siberian wilderness, rises some 1700 metres out of the Sea of Japan.
-The harsh winters and soggy summers had washed away the track between its two crowning peaks, Kita-mine and the higher Minami-mine.
+On the train ride into Wakkanai, Japan’s northernmost city, I discovered to my dismay, while flicking through the pages of my trusty hiking guide, that I was to be heading up a mountain with a summit off limits to all.

 The sea was somewhat calmer than my countenance that afternoon as the little white ferry, loaded with camera toting passengers, chugged out of Wakkanai Port and turned its prow toward the stunning volcano island of Rishiri.
 It was a vista immaculately imbued with a late afternoon slant of light that helped conjure up childhood memories of Lost Worlds and Treasure Islands.
 Seagulls swooped and circled in the sky overhead and I leant on the rail of the upper deck, braving the chilly sea breeze and admired the statuesque peak, a belt of cloud clinging to its midsection.